Play therapy: Play as therapy

-According to Jean Piaget, "play provides the child with the live, dynamic, individual language indispensable for the expression of [the child’s] subjective feelings for which collective language alone is inadequate."

-Play helps a child develop a sense of true self and a mastery over her/his innate abilities resulting in a sense of worth and aptitude.
+Jean Piaget emphasized play as an essential expression of children's feelings, especially because they do not know how to communicate their feelings with words.
+Play helps a child develop a sense of true self and a mastery over their innate abilities resulting in a sense of worth and aptitude.
 During play, children are driven to meet the essential need of exploring and affecting their environment.
 Play also contributes in the advancement of creative thinking.
 Play likewise provides a way for children to release strong emotions.
 During play, children may play out challenging life experiences by re-engineering them, thereby discharging emotional states, with the potential of integrating every experience back into stability and gaining a greater sense of mastery.

 General

 Play therapy is a form of psychotherapy which uses play as the main mode of communication especially with children, and people whose speech capacity may be compromised, to determine and overcome psychosocial challenges.
 It is aimed at helping patients towards better growth and development, social integration, decreased aggression, emotional modulation, social skill development, empathy, and trauma resolution.
 Play therapy also assists with sensorimotor development and coping skills.

+Play therapy is an effective technique for therapy, regardless of age, gender, or nature of the problem.
+When children do not know how to communicate their problems, they act out.
+This may look like misbehavior in school, with friends or at home.
+Play therapy seeks to provide a way children can cope with difficult emotions and helps them find healthier solutions and coping mechanisms.

 Diagnostic tool

 Play therapy can also be used as a tool for diagnosis.
 A play therapist observes a client playing with toys (play-houses, soft toys, dolls, etc.) to determine the cause of the disturbed behaviour.
 The objects and patterns of play, as well as the willingness to interact with the therapist, can be used to understand the underlying rationale for behaviour both inside and outside of therapy session.
 Caution, however, should be taken when using play therapy for assessment and/or diagnostic purposes.

 According to the psychodynamic view, people (especially children) will engage in play behaviour to work through their interior anxieties.
-According to this viewpoint, play therapy can be used as a self-regulating mechanism, as long as children are allowed time for "free play" or "unstructured play."
+According to this viewpoint, play therapy can be used as a self-regulating mechanism, as long as children are allowed time for free play or unstructured play.
 However, some forms of therapy depart from non-directiveness in fantasy play, and introduce varying amounts of direction, during the therapy session.

 An example of a more directive approach to play therapy, for example, can entail the use of a type of desensitisation or relearning therapy, to change troubling behaviours, either systematically or through a less structured approach.
 The hope is that through the language of symbolic play, such desensitisation may take place, as a natural part of the therapeutic experience, and lead to positive treatment outcomes.